deefdragon/otherjon/lab2/lesson2/lesson2.md

     - note that I would be happy if I won the car and the million dollars.
 - ! logical Not operator
   - says that the logic on the right is inverted.
-  - I will be happy if my breakfeast does NOT contain eggs.
+  - I will be happy if my breakfast does NOT contain eggs.
 - Parens and chaning
   - It is possible to use multiple logical operators in a row.
   - I would be happy with (Eggs && bacon) || (pancakes && mapel syurp)